 Participation: Teachers expect participation in their classes.
 A class participation grade may be used to help determine a marking period grade.

 Extra Credit: Extra credit is an option that is used by some teachers.
-This is graded according to previously explained expectations.
+This is awarded according to previously explained expectations.

 Grade Averaging: When determining grades for the marking period, all of the items mentioned above may be used.
-Certain assignments may be valued more because of their importance.
+Certain assignments may be weighted based on teacher discretion.
 For example, a major test may be worth more than a quiz.
-Each teacher at the beginning of each semester or year should explain their grading practices to their students.
+At the beginning of each course, teachers will explain their grading practices to their students.

 GPA: The Grade Point Average (GPA) is printed on the report card for each quarter.
 This GPA is based on “weighted” course values, which are determined by the amount of time each course meets.
 The GPA equals the total of weighted grades (numerical grade x course weight) divided by the total sum of course weights.
 For example, a math class that meets every day for a full block would weigh twice that of a Science class that meets every other day for a full block.
 Life Skills and Arts courses might only meet every third day and some only meet for a marking period or a semester, and will “weigh” correspondingly less than a core class.